fastxteam/cookiecutter-fastx-cpython/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the Contributor Covenant, version 3.0, permanently available at [https://www.contributor-covenant.org/version/3/0/](https://www.contributor-covenant.org/version/3/0/).

-Contributor Covenant is stewarded by the Organization for Ethical Source and licensed under CC BY-SA 4.0.
-To view a copy of this license, visit [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/)
+The FastX CPython template community is committed to maintaining a welcoming environment for developers interested in high-performance Python development with Cython and modern packaging tools.

 For answers to common questions about Contributor Covenant, see the FAQ at [https://www.contributor-covenant.org/faq](https://www.contributor-covenant.org/faq).
-Translations are provided at [https://www.contributor-covenant.org/translations](https://www.contributor-covenant.org/translations).
-Additional enforcement and community guideline resources can be found at [https://www.contributor-covenant.org/resources](https://www.contributor-covenant.org/resources).
-The enforcement ladder was inspired by the work of [Mozilla’s code of conduct team](https://github.com/mozilla/inclusion).